sygmaprotocol/docs/docs/02-sygma-sdk/03-Quick-Start/03-nodeJS-example.md

 }
 ```

 We are going to create a function that finds the domain id passing the `chain id` of the network.
-We must provide in this case the `asset transfer` as a argument to our function:
+We must provide in this case the `asset transfer` as an argument to our function:

 ```ts
 // transfer.ts